irahatam/irahatam/README.md

 ### Here are some things about me:

 - 🔭 I’m currently working on <a href="https://wp.nyu.edu/sonyc/" target=_blank>Sounds of New York City</a> (SONYC), focusing on AQ Monitoring
-- 📚 I study CS, Design & Math at New York University
+- 📚 I study CS & Design at New York University
-- 👯 Fun fact: I have watched all seasons of The Amazing Race and Survivor at least three times

 <!--